Visit our other Wisconsin Historical Society websites!

 Date: date unknown

-Description: Fireplace with plant in a room at Taliesin, the summer home of Frank Lloyd Wright and the Taliesin Fellowship.
-Taliesin is located in the vicinity of Sprin...
+Description: Drafting table, possibly belonging to John Howe, Taliesin, home of Frank Lloyd Wright and the Taliesin Fellowship.
+Taliesin is located in the vicinity of S...

 Date: 1912 ca.

 Description: View of a residential street and house.
 The writing on the image reads, "A pretty resident st. Barneveld, Wis.
 No.10".

 Description: Elevated exterior view of Taliesin looking towards Frank Lloyd Wright's bedroom and the terrace off his bedroom as seen from the garden.
 Taliesin was the...

 Date: 1940 ca.

 Description: The home of Moses Strong, a prominent attorney, politician, speculator and land agent who moved to Wisconsin Territory and settled in Mineral Point in 1836...